Reducing wasteful healthcare spending

 These reform measures will ensure the costs of private health insurance for Australian families would be stabilised and upward pressure on premiums would be largely eliminated.

-Issue 1: Prosthesis List Reform
+Issue 1: Prostheses List Reform

 In Australia, the Government’s Prostheses List set the prices for more than 11,000 items including medical devices like screws and stents used on common surgical procedures like knee and hip replacements.

-Prices on the Prostheses List are set by reference to other items on the list with no market mechanisms.
 Private health funds are required to pay for items on the Prostheses List regardless of quality, efficacy, efficiency or safety.

 Private Healthcare Australia developed a blueprint for reforming prostheses funding in Australia, which redistributes these excessive profits from multinational medical device companies to Australian doctors, Australian hospitals and Australian families.
 Private health funds have committed to passing on any savings from these reforms to consumers as a reduction in health insurance premiums.